 - Label All Sides of the Chair.

 The tricky part about measuring wingback chairs is the number of sections you must measure.
-Before taking out your measuring tape, identify the parts you need to measure.
+Before removing your measuring tape, identify the parts you need to measure.
 These are:

 - Deck (the piece under the cushion)